Wedding of Anant Ambani and Radhika Merchant: Fashion

 The fashion of Radhika Merchant, according to the Indian edition of Grazia, has had a substantial impact on the clothing industry ever since the public revelation of her relationship with businessman Anant Ambani in 2017 until leading up to her wedding in 2024.

 Merchant wore a custom-made rose gold and pink Versace.
 During her wedding festivities, Merchant further wore a dupatta made of fresh flowers, which featured 90 yellow marigold flowers and thousands of fresh jasmine buds, as well as a yellow lehenga designed by Anamika Khanna and custom-made floral jewellery which took around six hours to complete, for her haldi.
 The skirt featured 3D floral prints.
 The lehenga designed by designer Manish Malhotra was inspired by Victorian aesthetics.

 For one of the events, Merchant wore a gown by Robert Wun.
-The gown was imprinted with Anant Ambani's love letter that he gave to Merchant on her 22nd birthday.
+The gown was imprinted with Anant Ambani's love letter, which he gave to Merchant on her 22nd birthday.
 Styled by Rhea Kapoor, the dress was acclaimed by the Hindustan Times as "dreamy" and as "[impressing] many people".

-On her wedding day the wedding lehenga was designed by Sandeep Khosla, Merchant's bridal lehenga featured zardozi cut-work with Gujarati cultural significance, a trailing ghagra with a second detachable trail, a 5-meter head veil, a blouse, and a tissue shoulder dupatta.
+For her wedding day, the wedding lehenga was designed by Sandeep Khosla.
+Merchant's bridal lehenga featured zardozi cut-work with Gujarati cultural significance, a trailing ghagra with a second detachable trail, a 5-meter head veil, a blouse, and a tissue shoulder dupatta.
 The head veil featured jaali and cut-work, while the detachable trail boasted an 80-inch zardozi marvel.
 Her lehenga also featured a personalised "AR" brooch, representing the initials of her and her husband Anant's names.